tgalal/yowsup/README.md

 ---

-## WARNING

-It seems that recently yowsup gets detected during registration resulting in an instant ban for your number right after registering with the code you receive by sms/voice.
-I'd strongly recommend to not attempt registration through yowsup until I look further into this.
-Follow the status of this [here](https://github.com/tgalal/yowsup/issues/2829).

----

 yowsup is a python library that enables building applications that can communicate with WhatsApp users.
 The project started as the protocol engine behind [Wazapp for Meego](https://wiki.maemo.org/Wazapp) and [OpenWA for BB10](https://www.lowyat.net/2013/5896/try-this-openwhatsapp-for-blackberry-10/).
 Now as a standalone